RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 duckhunt-js   duckhunt-js-default.apps.schmaustech.dynamic.opentlc.com          duckhunt-js   8080-tcp                 None
 ~~~

-Copy and paste the host address from above and into a browser and you should now be able to have a quick play with this ... good luck ;-
+Copy and paste the host address from above and into a browser and you should now be able to have a quick play with this... good luck ;-)

 <img src="img/duckhunt.png"/>